laristra/portage/doc/example.md

 std::shared_ptr<Jali::State> sourceState(Jali::State::create(sourceMesh));
 ~~~

-Additionally, we can add cell data from a vector `sourceData` to a state manager
+Additionally, we can add cell data from a vector `sourceData` to a state manager.

 ~~~c++
 sourceState->add("celldata", sourceMesh, Jali::Entity_kind::CELL, Jali::Entity_type::ALL, &(sourceData[0]));
 ~~~

-Next, we read and wrap a target mesh and add empty data to it
+Next, we read and wrap a target mesh and add empty data to it.

 ~~~c++
 std::shared_ptr<Jali::Mesh> targetMesh;